luckyendey/CSSynergyX.AppSearch/README.md

 ## Summary

-The **SynergyX AppSearch** is a simple addon designed to enhance the user experience within Exact Synergy Enterprise.
-This addon provides a seamless search functionality, allowing users to quickly locate applications by typing in a search box.
+The **SynergyX AppSearch** is a simple add-in designed to enhance the user experience within Exact Synergy Enterprise.
+This add-in provides a seamless search functionality, allowing users to quickly locate applications by typing in a search box.

 ## Installation

 To install the **SynergyX AppSearch** tool, follow these steps:

-1. **Download the Addon:**
+1. **Download the Add-in:**
-   - Download the latest version of the addon from the <a href="https://github.com/luckyendey/CSSynergyX.AppSearch/releases">releases page</a>.
+   - Download the latest version of the add-in from the <a href="https://github.com/luckyendey/CSSynergyX.AppSearch/releases">releases page</a>.

-2. **Install the Addon:**
+2. **Install the Add-in:**
    - Extract the contents of the downloaded ZIP file (e.g., SynergyX.AppSearch-v1.x.zip) to a folder on your computer.
    - Copy all the extracted files and folders from SynergyX.AppSearch-v1.x directory.
    - Paste these files into the installation directory of your Exact Synergy Enterprise application.
 Ensure that you replace any existing files if prompted.